Appi Ski Resort

 Where is Appi Ski Resort Japan?

-The ski resort is located at latitude 40 degrees north in the western part of the Iwate Prefecture of the Tohoku region of Japan.
+The ski resort is located at latitude 40 degrees north in the western part of the Iwate Prefecture of the Tohoku region of Japan, in the Hachimantai region.
 This is the northern part of the island of Honshu, about 580km north of Tokyo.

 You can fly into Hanamaki Airport which receives flights from Shanghai and Taipai and then get a shuttle, or from Tokyo the easiest way to travel to Appi Kogen is via train and bus.
 The Tohoku Shinkansen bullet train from Tokyo to Morioka takes about 2 to 2.5 hours, and there’s a shuttle bus that goes directly from Morioka Station to Appi.

-If you have a car or are on a multi-resort tour, there are a few other ski resorts in northern Tohoku for powder hounds.
+If you have a car or are on a multi-resort tour, there are various other ski resorts in northern Tohoku for powder hounds.

 Appi Accommodation